NotMafia1010/MentionsBot/README.md

 Copyright (c) 2022 NotMafia, All rights reserved.

-This code is under MIT license!
+This code is under GNU General Public License v3.0!

 You can use this code in your project, but you can't claim it as your own.